 - High quality education within the context of Christian belief and practice

-- An enjoyment of, and commitment to learning including reading for pleasure
+- An enjoyment of, and commitment to learning

 - The essential Reading, Writing, Speaking & Listening, and Mathematical skills that are needed to access learning across the curriculum

 - Opportunities for learners to read across the curriculum and to develop a love of reading

 - Creativity and curiosity about the world around us

 - A culture of high aspiration for all pupils regarding future career options

 - An ethos that promotes and supports healthy lifestyles and positive mental health and wellbeing

 - Positive learning and social behaviours through the teaching of our core Christian Values, British Values and ASTONishing Learner characteristics